sweirich/rebound/README.md

 3. *Efficiency*: Behind the scenes, the library uses explicit substitutions (environments) to delay the execution of operations such as shifting and substitution.
-However, these environments are accessible to library users who would like fine control over when these operations.
+However, these environments are also accessible to library users who would like fine control over these operations.

 4. *Accessibility*: This library comes with several examples demonstrating how to use it effectively.
 Many of these are also examples of programming